 The HP DeskJet 3755 is good for printing photos.
 It has impressive color accuracy and the photo printing quality is good.
 Unfortunately, it has an extremely low color page yield, so if you print photos often, the costs of buying new cartridges quickly adds up over time.

 The HP DeskJet 3755's build is only okay.
 This compact and light printer has a plasticky build that comes in three colorful variations.
 Its rear input tray can get stuck when sliding it back into the printer and it doesn't detect the size of your paper when you place it here.
 The front-facing cover is branded with the HP logo and houses the ink cartridges as well as gives you access to paper jams.
 If you need to change the ink cartridges, the printer has to be turned on.

 The HP DeskJet 3755 is a very small and compact printer.
+Even though it has a sheetfed scanner, it's still smaller than the laser Brother HL-L2370DW, which is only a printer.
 You should have no problems storing it on your office desk or in your dorm room.

 The HP DeskJet 3755 has disappointing scanning features.
 It only has a sheetfed scanner, which is good if you have many pages to copy at once.
 However, you won't be able to scan more delicate or bulky items.
 This printer also doesn't have a fax feature.

 If you need a printer with a flatbed scanner, check out the Epson Expression Home XP-4100.

 The cost-per-print of the HP DeskJet 3755 is poor.
 While the ink cartridges themselves are reasonably priced, replacing them can easily exceed the cost of the printer, especially since the black and tricolor cartridges run out very quickly.
 However, HP does offer an optional ink subscription if you don't want to worry about running out of ink.